Regular Show season 4

-The fourth season of American animated comedy television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
+The fourth season of the American animated comedy television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts 2 in the AM PM and The Naïve Man from Lolliland.
 Following its third season's success, Regular Show was renewed for a fourth season on October 26, 2011.
-The season ran from October 1, 2012 to August 12, 2013 and was produced by Cartoon Network Studios.
+The season ran from October 1, 2012, to August 12, 2013, and was produced by Cartoon Network Studios.